JulienElM/obsidian-reminder-external-notifications/README.md

 ```

 `topic`, `message`, `title`, `tags`, `click` and `delay` are base parameters that ntfy can use to create a reminder.
-`reminderInfo` is an additional object with more information, in case you want to send the data through a middleware first (see [[#Advanced notifications with selfhosted ntfy and middleware]])
+`reminderInfo` is an additional object with more information, in case you want to send the data through a middleware first (see [[#advanced-notifications]])
 ## Additional headers
 You can add 1 or more custom HTTP headers that will be send along the API request, for example to support authenticated proxies, tunnels and SSO.